akisaarinen/akisaarinen.fi/www/_posts/2012-05-13-functional-finite-state-machines-using-akka.md

 The idea itself is nothing new.
 The [Erlang design principles](http://www.erlang.org/documentation/doc-4.8.2/doc/design_principles/fsm.html), for example, describe how to implement finite-state machines using Erlang actors.
-It is, however, something I have rarely seen as the base for application design in the modern world.
+I have, however, rarely seen this as the base for application design.

 A few weeks ago I was excited to find [Akka FSM](http://doc.akka.io/docs/akka/snapshot/scala/fsm.html), a finite-state